lisitsyna-anna/anna-lisitsyna/README.md

 # Hi there! 👋

-I'm Hanna Lisitsyna, a passionate Full Stack Developer with a special love for Frontend development.
+I'm Hanna, a passionate Full Stack Developer with a special love for Frontend development.

 ## About Me